 Step 11: Controller software - install

-Download it, unzip it, and run the executable.
+Download it, unzip it, and run the executable in the controller folder.
 It'll open up very small, but maximise the window to see more.
 It will automatically create a default configuration file in the same folder as it runs in, and you should then click "save properties" in the top-left corner to save the new window size as the default.

-So open Processing up, and go to File->Sketchbook and you should see "polargraphcontroller" listed there.
-Click on it, and the application should open up.
-It'll only be very small, so go ahead and maximise the window, or stretch it so you can see everything.
+It'll only be a small window, so go ahead and maximise it, or stretch it so you can see everything.
 If it worked, then well done.
 NEXT!

 Step 12: Controller software - Primer